capsidjs/capsid/README.md

 - `capsid.def(name, constructor)`
   - Registers class-component.
-- `capsid.init(name[, element])`
+- `capsid.prep(name[, element])`
-  - Initializes class-component on the range.
+  - Initialize class-component on the given range.
-- `capsid.el(name, element)`
+- `capsid.init(name, element)`
-  - Initializes the element with the class-component of the given name and return nothing
+  - Initializes the element with the class-component of the given name.
 - `capsid.co(name, element)`
   - Initializes the element with the class-component of the given name and return the coelement instance.
 - `capsid.get(name, element)`